 Room for improvement in the coming year is continuing to migrate applications off of SOAP frameworks to REST APIs, and leveraging new platforms.

-Nearly 40% apps do not support event framework
+Nearly 40% OF apps do not support event framework

 The crux of integration is around orchestration.
-If data cannot flow from system-to-system, in real-time, have your really built an API integration?
+If data cannot flow from system-to-system, in real-time, have you really built an API integration?

-Event-Driven Architecture is certainly not a new methodology, but it’s enjoying renewed support in the world of integration because it reduces coupling between services and provides a far more e cient way of synchronizing and updating data.
+Event-Driven Architecture is certainly not a new methodology, but it’s enjoying renewed support in the world of integration because it reduces coupling between services and provides a far more efficient way of synchronizing and updating data.

 That’s just a small preview of the insights you’ll find in the full 2018 State of API Integration Report.
 The full report will further dissect the survey data and include insight from industry experts Kin Lane, The API Evangelist, Isabelle Mauny, co-founder and CTO of 42Crunch, and Ross Garrett, VP of Marketing at Cloud Elements.
 We will highlight top trends uncovered from the State of API Integration survey, including key challenges facing developers in the API space, important changes from 2017 results, and a forecasted view of the future of the industry.

-Want to get up to speed on API integration before we release the full 2018 report?
+Want to get up to speed on API integration before reading the full 2018 report?
 Check out our State of API Integration resources stream for more information and observations from last year’s report!